 In some cases the waste completely conceals the river.
 If not for the occasional boat navigating through the garbage, it would be difficult to discern the water below.

-The Indonesian people are generally aware of the water’s danger, but many lack the formal education to understand long-term consequences.
 Those who are cognizant and willing to take corrective action lack the resources to do so.

 Residents along the Citarum have adapted.
 One man washing used bags in the water acknowledges the chemical run-off helps kill bacteria and rinse his scavenged merchandise prior to re-sale.
 Children bathe and play in the Citarum every day, using encountered garbage as toys.